galandekranti87/Celegans/README.md

 To evaluate the potential of each nematode PDE gene as a target for pharmacological intervention, we created C. elegans strains with each PDE gene [pde1, pde2, pde3, pde4, pde-5 (human PDE10), pde-6 (human PDE8)] eliminated (“knocked out”) by gene editing with CRISPR/Cas9.
 Genomic sequencing is completed to verify targeted gene disruptione by genome center at UNH.For this project i have verified (pde1 and pde6) knockouts.

 # Methods
-Whole genome sequencing done by genome center, UNH.
+Whole genome sequencing of c.elegans is done at genome center,UNH.
 Files were in fastq.gz
 To work on this project i got access to RON.
+Command lines used for analysis-

+###Activate the genomics environment

 # Findings